-Ivan was initially a commercial banker and then made his way into health care and pharmaceutical investing.
-He has also served in senior financial management roles in clinical data services companies including Phoenix Data Systems, BioClinica, and Numoda.
+Ivan has been a financial professional for over 25 years starting initially as a commercial banker, then progressing into various accounting, financial and investment management roles in the healthcare, pharmaceutical/biotechnology and technology sectors.
+He has served in senior financial management roles in clinical data services companies including Phoenix Data Systems, BioClinica, and Numoda.

 Hsiri has developed potent compounds targeted at both Tuberculous (TB) and Non-Tuberculous Mycobacterial (NTM) diseases.
 These compounds were discovered by a combination of rational design and serendipity.
 Patents on these compounds have now been issued in multiple countries and other patents have been filed in all major and relevant markets.

 Hsiri Therapeutics has ongoing research initiatives in two areas.
 Using one approach, the Company utilizes the bacteria’s own iron capture molecules (known as siderophores) and couples them to conventional antibacterial compounds.
 This mechanism of using siderophore-conjugates targets the antibiotics to the bacteria and can avoid a number of bacterial resistance mechanisms.
 The WHO has identified carbapenem resistant A. baumannii as the most serious threat.
 Early studies of some of the Hsiri antibiotics have shown potent activity against this deadly bacteria.